backdrop-contrib/entityreference/README.md

 Entity Reference
 ================

-**Entity Reference module was moved into Backdrop core 1.23.0.
+**Entity Reference module will be (was) moved into Backdrop core 1.23.0.
 Use of this module is no longer necessary and no further changes will be made here.
 If you would like to report a bug or request against Entity Reference, file an issue in the main Backdrop CMS core repository at https://github.com/backdrop/backdrop-issues.**